-- Safety SignsSeveral safety signs have been placed in strategic areas with the site rules and regulations.
-Pictograms at the start of runs illustrate the correct ways of tubing as well as the maximum number of persons permitted for a run (which could vary throughout the day) Runs at the second level are reserved for those measuring 52″ or more; two signs have been placed at the first level for measuring purposes before going up.
+Several safety signs have been placed in strategic areas with the site rules and regulations.
+Please read them before your first descent.
+For tubing, pictograms at the start of runs illustrate the correct ways of tubing as well as the maximum number of persons permitted for a run (which could vary throughout the day) Runs at the second level are reserved for those measuring 52″ or more; two signs have been placed at the first level for measuring purposes before going up.

-- Surveillance CamerasControl posts are equipped with surveillance cameras that allow patrols to have a complete view of each run in order to identify which are free and which are not.
+Control posts are equipped with surveillance cameras that allow patrols to have a complete view of each run in order to identify which are free and which are not.

-- Rapid Communication SystemAll patrols and first-aid attendants use two-way radios and can communicate on different frequencies very quickly.
+All patrols and first-aid attendants use two-way radios and can communicate on different frequencies very quickly.
 Patrols at control posts use the public address system.
 All patrol stations and lift stations are equipped with emergency phones.

-- Rafting/Tornado & Bobsleigh zones: Maximum SecurityThe Rafting/Tornado and Bobsleigh zones were designed with client safety in mind.
+The Rafting/Tornade and Bobsleigh/Vortex360 zones were designed with client safety in mind.
 Employees located at the base and the top of the slope ensure safety at all times.
 They communicate with each other with the help of two-way radios in order to control and signal departures and arrivals.
-In the Rafting/Tornado zone, each run is equipped with a safety barrier to prevent canoes from sliding down.
-A control panel manages the entire automatic barrier system.
+In the Rafting/Tornade zone and for the Vortex360, each run is equipped with a safety barrier to prevent canoes from sliding down.

-- LiftsEach lift is inspected on a yearly basis.
+Each lift is inspected on a yearly basis.
 Operators at the bottom and top of lifts are always available to help clients who need help.
 They can stop the lift at any time with the provided emergency button.
 When there are numerous small children, we reduce the speed of the magic carpets in order to make it easier to get on and off.

-- State-of-the-art EquipmentOver the years, the Glissades des Pays d’en Haut has acquired state-of-the art equipment to ensure consistency of run speed and safety.
+Over the years, the Glissades des Pays d’en Haut has acquired state-of-the art equipment to ensure consistency of run speed and safety.
 Snow groomers are inspected on a yearly basis and a mechanic is permanently present to ensure that all runs smoothly.
-Several different techniques are used to maintain the state of runs according to company safety standards.
+Several different techniques are used to maintain the state of runs according to our safety standards.

+It is strongly recommended to wear a helmet.

 There is no minimum age restriction at our center.
 It becomes your judgement call.
-However, the Avalanche and Formula 1 areas require a minimum height of 52’’.
-There is no such restriction in Rafting and Tornado, but young children must be accompanied by an adult.
-Tornado riders must have a seat and buckle up safely.
-This run is not recommended for children under the age of 18 months.

-- HelmetIt is strongly recommended to wear a helmet.

-- Young childrenThere is no minimum age restriction at our center.
-It becomes your judgement call.
-However, the Avalanche and Formula 1 areas as well as the Bobsleigh runs require a minimum height of 52’’.
-There is no such restriction in Rafting and Tornado, but young children must be accompanied by an adult.
-Tornado riders must have a seat and buckle up safely.
+However, the tubing Avalanche and Formula 1 areas as well as the Bobsleigh and Vortex360 runs require a minimum height of 52’’ and savvy sliders.
+There is no such restriction in Rafting and Tornade, but young children must be accompanied by an adult.
+Tornade riders must be able to sit on their own and buckle up safely.
 This run is not recommended for children under the age of 18 months.